C2FO/vfs/README.md

 type Options interface{}
 ```

-Options are structs that contain various options specific to the filesystem
+Options are structs that contain various options specific to the file system

 #### type Retry